 - People constraints: When a lack of available personnel or missing skillsets hinders the project's completion within the desired timeframe or quality level.

-- Resource constraints: When insufficient resources, such as equipment, tools, and materials, prevent a project from staying on track and maintaining acceptable quality levels.
+- Resource constraints: These constraints or insufficient resources, such as equipment, tools, and materials, prevent a project from staying on track and maintaining acceptable quality levels.

 - Communication issues: When communication breakdowns between people or teams involved in a project lead to confusion and errors.